bomeans/bomeans_sdk_bin/Linux/README.md

 ##### output

-* ture if succeeded, or false if failed.
+* true if succeeded, or false if failed.

 ##### remark
 * The returned Boolean can be used to cancel the downloading.